 I’m a counselor by temperament and by training.
 It’s my primary career, the practice to which I am most devoted and for which I have the longest, deepest experience.
 Counseling will always be my primary vocation.
 But I am also an educator.
 I’ve taught counseling, of course, but also creative writing, psychology, education — a wide range of subjects in the Humanities and Social Sciences.
 I’ve also taught at quite a few different institutions, both traditional and nontraditional, and in several countries.
+I’ve worked as an educational consultant for many schools and programs.
 So, I feel that I have a broad perspective on education and its challenges.

 And that picture is both sad and troubling.
 At the moment of their lives in which true mentorship is most essential, at the juncture where purpose and meaning are most crucial, at the crossroads where an adult human life takes flight, young learners need a great deal of dedicated, personal help.
 And often they do not receive it.
 Instead they are subject to an educational landscape that is structured primarily for the educators, not the learners.
-Traditional educators are experts in their fields, they often have research initiatives underway, and they are positioned within a group of like-minded peers at other like-minded institutions.
-In such a scenario, the primary focus is the academic discipline and its keepers.
-Most of the kinds of educators I’m describing don’t think about the wellbeing of students much (at least, that’s how it seems to most students).
-Traditionalists often view themselves as gatekeepers to a privileged world of knowledge.
-Students must earn their place in that world by way of the rites and trials established by the ancestors — this all sounds very medieval and mythological, and it largely is.
+For traditional and mainstream educators, the primary focus of their work is the academic discipline and its keepers.
+Most of the kinds of educators I’m describing don’t think about the wellbeing of students much at all (at least, that’s how it often seems to students).
+Traditionalists typically view themselves as gatekeepers to a privileged world of knowledge.
+Students must earn their place in that world — by way of the rites and trials established by the ancestors — or be cast out.
+This all sounds very medieval and mythological, and it largely is.
 In this model of education, the core role of students is to carry on the existing tradition — either by flowing through its ranks or becoming one of the initiated keepers.

 But there are those who feel the conflict between what exists and what might be healthier.
 In my work I come across many dedicated educators who do focus on students, who do think about wellbeing, who are committed to person-centered learning environments.
 But most of them are also still committed to the medieval machinery of rote lectures (a practice now corroded even further by the mindlessness of Powerpoint slides), traditional exams, and grades.
 The leap to what might work better, the heresy of questioning the hallowed practices, is a step too far.
 And so, even forward-thinking educators are caught in fossilized traditions, trying to forge their way but hidebound by a system that offers no real growth or change — indeed, that repudiates it.